 The commercial success of that last supergroup was a major problem for Furay.
 The Poco frontman had to watch his band's second album stall at No. 58 on the Billboard chart while his former Buffalo Springfield bandmates topped the charts with Deja Vu and scored multiple pop hits.

 "Richie wanted commercial success in both bands," Messina said in the late '90s.
 "With Poco, he wanted to be as big as Crosby, Stills & Nash.
 I’m not saying that’s right or wrong, but there were, and are, no guarantees in the music business.
 To think that way was a sabotage of every aspect of what we were trying to do."

-Though Poco would fare slightly better on their next album – the live Deliverin', released in January 1971, squeaked into the Top 40 and gave the band a modest single in "C'mon" – Furay's expectations continued to place a strain on the band, at least according to fellow singer-guitarist Messina.
+Though Poco would fare slightly better on their next album – the live Deliverin', released in January 1971, squeaked into the Top 40 and gave the band a modest single in "C'mon" – Furay's expectations continued to place a strain on the band, at least according to Messina.
 "I became frustrated because Richie was frustrated," Messina said.
-"This was the one guy in the band who I loved, and I still do love, who I looked up to, and admired, and I just could not understand his behavior.
+"This was the one guy in the band who I loved and I still do love, who I looked up to and admired, and I just could not understand his behavior.
 That behavior scared me, and I had to get out of the way."

-Messina quit the band a few months after the release of Poco, and would later find success with Kenny Loggins in Loggins & Messina.
+Messina quit the band a few months after the release of Poco, and later found success with Kenny Loggins in Loggins & Messina.

 Regardless of band turmoil and financial success, the album remains a highlight of the country-rock subgenre – specifically for how Poco's songwriting, Young's otherworldly steel guitar (played through a Leslie speaker) and the manner in which the band merged the jam-heavy, late-'60s rock aesthetic with the buttoned-down country feel

 Poco's sound certainly endeared the band to future country fans.
 The group's self-titled second album is on display in a country-rock exhibit in the Country Music Hall of Fame in Nashville, along with the jacket that Rusty Young wore for the back cover photo.